elcaballero69/cc-assignment1/README.md

     [default]unnecess
     region=us-east-1
     output=json
-- Install boto3 with pip
+- Install boto3, matplotlib, requests and tornado with pip
 - Download your personal labsuser.pem file and add it to your repository

 ## DONE: